If you're still using BOOT-P to set the IP address of your USB equipped 5370 CompactLogix, today I'll show you a much easier way.

 Note: To use the USB driver in RSLinx Classic you'll need to have a fairly recent version (no, the 1996 version will not work.)
 You can get the latest version of RSLinc Classic Lite for free from Rockwell HERE.

 When you expand the USB driver in the RSLinx – RSWho, you'll see your CompactLogix.
 At this point just right click on it, select Module Configuration, and the Port Configuration tab and you can now change the Ethernet port's IP address.

 Tip: This procedure also works with the new 5570 1756-L7x processors, as well as USB 1756 Ethernet modules like the 1756-EN2T.

 I hope this article on how to change an IP address by going through the USB port is helpful.
-If you have any comments, questions, or corrections please don’t hesitate to leave them by using the “Leave a reply” form at the bottom of this page.
+If you have any comments, questions, or corrections please don't hesitate to leave them by using the “post a comment or question” link below.